Starts August 19

 Filmmakers say that sound is 50% of your movie, but what does that mean in practice?
 This workshop will bolster your knowledge of best practices for capturing excellent production audio, whether you’re a one-person doc crew or seeking a career in the sound department.
-The workshop will emphasize hands-on exercises with gear and practical setups on a film set, plus include some lecture time on the physics of sound.
-Though we won’t dedicate much time to post-production audio, we’ll cover some of the tools available and how to best prepare on-set audio for a smooth post.
+Activities emphasize hands-on exercises with gear and practical setups on a film set, and we’ll include some lecture time on the physics of sound.
+We’ll also cover some of the tools available for post-production and how to best prepare on-set audio for a smooth post.
 Some prior filmmaking experience is preferred but not essential.
 Bring a pair of good headphones.
 There is a lunch break.

 The gear to be demonstrated and utilized includes: